laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 # The physics behind Open Rowing Monitor

 <!-- markdownlint-disable no-inline-html -->
-In this document we explain the physics behind the OpenRowing Monitor, to allow for independent review and software maintenance.
+In this document we explain the physics behind the Open Rowing Monitor, to allow for independent review and software maintenance.
 This work wouldn't have been possible without some solid physics, described by some people with real knowledge of the subject matter.
 Please note that any errors in our implementation probably is on us, not them.
 When appropriate, we link to these sources.
 When possible, we also link to the source code.

 ## Leading principles

 The physics engine is the core of Open Rowing Monitor.
-In our design of the physics engine, we try to:
+Although the physics is well-understood and even well-described publicly (see [[1]](#1),[[2]](#2),[[3]](#3) and [[4]](#4)), applying these formulae in a practical solution for multiple rowers delivering reliable results is quite challenging.
+Especially small errors, noise, tends to produce visible effects on the recorded metrics.
+Therefore, in our design of the physics engine, we try to:

-* stay as close to the original data as possible (thus depend on direct measurements as much as possible) instead of depending on derived data.
-This means that there are two absolute values we try to stay close to as much as possible: the **time between an impulse** and the **Number of Impulses** (their origin and meaning is later explained);
+* stay as close to the original data as possible (thus depend on direct measurements as much as possible) instead of heavily depend on derived data.
+This means that there are two absolute values we try to stay close to as much as possible: the **time between an impulse** and the **Number of Impulses**, where we consider **Number of Impulses** most reliable, and **time between an impulse** reliable but containing noise (the origin and meaning of these metrics, as well the effects of this approach are explained later);

-* use robust calculations wherever possible (i.e. not depend on a single measurements, extrapolations or derivative functions, etc.) to reduce effects of measurement errors;
+* use robust calculations wherever possible (i.e. not depend on a single measurements, extrapolations or derivative functions, etc.) to reduce effects of measurement errors.
+When we do need to calculate a derived function, we choose to use a robust linear regression method to reduce the impact of noise;

-* Be as close to the results of the Concept2 when possible and realistic, as they are considered the golden standard in rowing.
+* Be as close to the results of the Concept2 when possible and realistic, as they are considered the golden standard in indoor rowing metrics.

-## Phases, properties and concepts in the rowing cycle
+## Basic concepts

+@@@

 Before we analyze the physics of a rowing engine, we first need to define the basic concepts.
 First we describe the physical systems, then we define the motions in the rowing stroke.